Did you know running in worn-out shoes can put you at risk of running injuries? But, how do you know when it’s time to replace your running shoes?

-Most of the wear on a running shoe, at least the part that will lead to problems, occurs in the midsole if the shoes.
-The midsole is gradually compressing with every step and, and as it compresses, it is providing a decreasing amount of protection.
-And this deterioration of the midsole is not usually visible to the naked eye.
+Most of the wear on a running shoe, at least the part that will lead to problems, occurs in the midsole of the shoes.
+The midsole is gradually compressing with every step, and as it compresses, it provides a decreasing amount of protection.
+This deterioration of the midsole is not usually visible to the naked eye.
 So, just because you still have tread on the bottom of your shoe doesn’t mean it’s not worn out.

 Go Try On a New Pair!
 Don’t be the runner who gets injured because of worn-out shoes.
 If you still don’t believe that you need new running shoes just follow Dr. Graves’ favorite running shoe rule: Go try on a new pair!
 Once you see how much better the new shoes feel on your feet than the old pair, you’ll be convinced!

 Read More about preventing common running injuries with our free running book, Run For Your Sol, This is a must-have for every runner!